Hugius/FabiEngine3D/FabiEngine3D/README.md

 - Properties include: lightness, color, rotation speed
 ### Terrain
 ![terrain](engine/readme/terrain_editor.png)
+- You can create, edit, delete terrain environments that can be placed in a scene
 - The terrain environment is generated with a **height map** texture
 - A terrain can have a **diffuse map** texture, but can also be textured using a **blend mapping**
 - In total a terrain can be textured with up to 4 different textures!